harness/developer-hub/docs/internal-developer-portal/catalog/catalog-scripts.md

 - Similar to GitHub, Bitbucket Catalog Discovery plugin registers one location per repository.
 This might not be a good idea when there are many (3000+ in this case) as any error in fetching one `catalog-yaml` would mark the whole location as failed and create trouble with the entity sync.

-- To solve this we would recommend you to use the following scripts which would register separate locations for all the matching `catalog-info.yaml` files and hence would be synchronised separately.
+- To solve this we would recommend you to use the following scripts which would register separate locations for all the matching `catalog-info.yaml` files and hence would be synchronized separately.

 ### Pre-Requisites to Use the Script

 - Harness API Key - [Docs](https://developer.harness.io/docs/platform/automation/api/api-quickstart/#create-a-harness-api-key-and-token)
 - Bitbucket App Password - [Docs](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/)
-- A Repository to store all the IDP Config YAMLs
+- A Repository to store all the IDP Config YAML
 - [Python 3](https://www.python.org/downloads/) installed on your machine where you're trying to execute the code along with [requests](https://pypi.org/project/requests/) library.

 ### Download the Script